VISA GUIDE

 Nonimmigrant visa

-The E-2 visa is a non-immigrant U.S. visa that allows nationals of treaty countries to enter, live, and work in the United States by investing in and managing a business.
-It is designed for entrepreneurs and investors who want to direct and develop an enterprise.
+The E-2 visa is a nonimmigrant U.S. visa that allows nationals of treaty countries to enter, live, and work in the United States by investing in and managing a business.
+As a treaty investor visa, it is designed for entrepreneurs and investors who want to direct and develop a genuine U.S. enterprise.
+The E-2 also extends beyond the principal investor: certain essential employees who share the investor's nationality and fill an executive, supervisory, or specialized role can qualify for E-2 status too, a category we cover in detail further below.

-This makes it an attractive option for entrepreneurs, small business owners, and investors seeking flexibility in how they manage their U.S. presence.
+This makes the E-2 an attractive option for entrepreneurs, small business owners, and investors who want flexibility in how they build and manage their U.S. presence.
+This guide breaks down every E-2 visa requirement, walks through the substantial investment and source-of-funds tests, and covers costs, processing times, essential employees, and longer-term green card options.

 Who is eligible?

-Make a significant investment in a genuine, operating U.S. business.
-While there is no fixed minimum, most consulates generally view an initial investment of around $100,000 USD as acceptable.
+Make a substantial investment in a genuine, operating U.S. business.
+While there is no fixed minimum, most consulates generally view an initial investment of around $100,000 as a reasonable starting point, depending on the business.
+For a fuller breakdown, see our guide on E-2 minimum investment requirements

-Show they will direct and develop the business, either through ownership (at least 50%) or by holding a senior executive role.
+Show that you will direct and develop the business, either through ownership (at least 50%) or by holding a managerial role

-Spouses can work in the U.S. with authorization
+Spouses can work in the U.S. without any further authorization

-Children under 21 can live and study in the U.S.
+Children under 21 can live and study in the United States

 Key requirements